Plywood and OSB are ideal materials for roof sheathing systems, and following these simple construction steps will ensure optimal performance

 Use a 10d box (0.128-inch-by-3-inch) nail as a spacer to gauge 1/8-inch edge and end spacing between panels.
 Spacer-type panel edge clips are available from some manufacturers.
 If necessary, trim panel ends to center on framing.

-Step 4: Cover Sheathing With Shingle Underlayment Felt
+Step 4: Cover Roof Sheathing With Shingle Underlayment Felt

 Unless otherwise recommended by the sheathing manufacturer, cover the sheathing with shingle underlayment felt to minimize exposure to weather.